Burma Railway: History

+The railway's Wang Pho Viaduct, built by civilians and prisoners-of-war.

 The railway was completed ahead of schedule.
 On 17 October 1943, groups of civilians violently transported from Burma were forced to commence working south, meeting up with groups of civilians taken from Thailand who were working in a northerly direction.
 The two sections of the line met at kilometre 263, about 18 km south of the Three Pagodas Pass at Konkoita (nowadays: Kaeng Khoi Tha, Sangkhla Buri District, Kanchanaburi Province).
 A holiday was declared for 25 October, which was chosen as the ceremonial opening of the line.
 The Japanese staff would travel by train C56 31 from Nong Pladuk, Thailand to Thanbyuzayat, Burma.
 A copper spike was driven at the meeting point by commanding General Eiguma Ishida, and a memorial plaque was revealed.

 The Japanese Army transported 500,000 tonnes of freight over the railway during the course of the war.
 Construction camps housing at least 1,000 workers each were established every 5–10 miles (8–17 km) of the route.
 Workers were moved up and down the railway line as needed.
 The construction camps consisted of open-sided barracks built of bamboo poles with thatched roofs.
 The barracks were about 60 m long with sleeping platforms raised above the ground on each side of an earthen floor.
 Two hundred people were housed in each barrack, giving each person a two-foot wide space in which to live and sleep.
 Camps were usually named after the kilometre where they were located.
 The worst months of the construction period were known as the "Speedo" (mid-spring to mid-October 1943).

 Post-war

 Within a year of the Second World War ending, Britain retook Burma, Malaya, Singapore and the Straits Settlements, while facing bankruptcy.
-On 16 January 1946, the British ordered Japanese prisoners of war to remove a four-kilometre stretch of rail between Nikki (Ni Thea) and Sonkrai.
+On 16 January 1946, the British ordered Japanese prisoners of war to remove a 4 km stretch of rail between Nikki (Ni Thea) and Sonkrai.
 The railway link between Thailand and Burma was to be separated again in order to protect British interests in Singapore.
 After that, the Burma section of the railway was sequentially removed, the rails were gathered in Mawlamyine, and the roadbed was returned to the jungle.